epaz/notification-forwarder/README.md

 1. Parses the notification and repackages it
 1. Forwards it again to either Pushbullet or Gotify.

+Once set up, simply add a new "forward target" in Notification Forwarder's settings:

+- `http://notification-forwarder-url.com/forward?dest=pb` to forward to Pushbullet
+- `http://notification-forwarder-url.com/forward?dest=gotify` to forward to Gotify

 ## API

 ### Forward Notification